Adobe-TCS/DoX-Installer-for-AEMaaCS/README.md

 - Add your OSGI properties overrides in the below files
   - src/main/content/jcr\_root/apps/fmditaCustom/config/com.adobe.fmdita.config.ConfigManager.xml
   - src/main/content/jcr\_root/apps/fmditaCustom/config/com.adobe.fmdita.xmleditor.config.XmlEditorConfig.xml
-- You can also add more properties with the relevant PID to override other XML Documentation solution specific OSGI properties
+- You can also add more properties with the relevant PID to override other AEM Guides solution specific OSGI properties
 - Commit the changes and run the Cloud Manager pipeline to deploy configuration changes.

 ## [Optional] Enable Edit in Oxygen feature